Following holiday shopping boost, small businesses prepare for January lag in sales

 “We actually did a little more than we did last year as far as holiday sales,” said Downtown Flower and Gifts owner Amy Roberts.
 “But, typically for the floral business it slows down until Valentine’s Day or another holiday.”

-The shop says this year has been especially hard on florists because so many events they typically provide flowers for have been cancelled, like weddings, proms, even funerals.
+The shop says this year has been especially hard on florists because so many events they typically provide flowers for have been canceled, like weddings, proms, even funerals.

 “In any type of business with this going on you have to be proactive and do things that your customers are needing.
 For instance at Christmas we came up with Whoville trees made from Christmas greenery that last a lot longer than fresh flowers.
 We even have delivered things to their home that they have purchased so they don’t have to come out,” said Roberts.